Giving Back to the Lake Geneva Community Pets & Wildlife

 Tiny Paws is a rescue group for both small dogs and cats.

 Lake Geneva Animal Hospital routinely brings in student groups and individuals interested in veterinary medicine.
 Many of the students are able to see surgery or diagnostics performed in order to better understand the veterinary field.
-We do ask that students dress and act professionally.
+If you are interested in participating, we do ask that you call ahead to set up an appointment with our office manager.

 Walworth County Fair